-Crafting jewellery is an art.
-The intricate designs, the breath-taking colours, sparkling gems; they captivate you.
+Crafting jewelry is an art.
+The intricate designs, the breath-taking colors, sparkling gems; they captivate you.
 Almost everything is mass-produced these days, there’s no authenticity.
-But handcrafted jewellery is in a range of its own.
+But handcrafted jewelry is in a range of its own.
 Nothing compares to the vintage and slightly rugged look that you get only with hand-crafted jewels.
 Furthermore, such accessories always come with a special kind of sentiment attached to it; the passion and handiwork of the craftsman.

 First rule of business: Never do something you’re good at, for free!

 Etsy is an American e-commerce platform that values such unique products and provides a place to sell such custom-made creative goods.
 Here we’ll show you how to start your own jewelry business on Etsy.

 Also check – How to start business on ETSY / Home based business ideas

 Etsy is a well-known platform, established in 2005 and has grown into a million-dollar franchise, from scratch.
 They are an established and successful platform that provides people with an online storefront to sell their unique and precious creations.
 Etsy values vintage and hand-made goods and will help promote your creations in many ways too.

 - -Firstly, go to their official webpage on your browser.
 Choose the “I want to sell” option.

 - -You’ll be prompted to enter your basic details and create an account name and password.

 - -Etsy will send a verification, to validate your mobile number and mail ID.